Supposedly it has begun,

 Lesson 2 – the alien

 I land.
 I watch the dancers float on the stage and I am amazed.
 I make contact with the humans: unbelievable, we have the same five fingers.
 But what do I say?
 On my planet, the whole world lives inside my head, but here, your world is too big, and I cannot carry all its emotions.
 I am … a mirror.
 An emotional amplifier.
 You want me to be myself ?
 If I share the dramas that live inside me, they would crush you.
 So I break the loop.
-Instead of reflecting emotions, I transform them.
+Instead of reflecting emotions, I will transform them.
 I become a drunken clown, that turns fears into jokes.
 A colorblind poet, that paints the world with words.

 Lesson 3 – What did you wanna become as a grown up?

 When I was a kid, I really wanted become an extrovert.
 I remember going to parties, where I wouldn’t talk much, but I would always say good bye – to people I knew, to people I didn’t know.
-It was the easiest thing to do – I didn’t have to have a half-an-hour conversation after that goodbye (although that seems to happen all the time lately and I love it).
+It was the easiest thing to do – I didn’t need to have a half-an-hour conversation after that goodbye (although that seems to happen all the time lately and I love it).
 Somehow, doing that has become a sort of tradition for me.
 Because for me, goodbye, is when people get to know me: I am … the child who didn’t disappear.
-I am the man who flipped the coin a thousand times, the coin that every single time showed, in reflection, his face, to realize that I am … you!
+I am the man who flipped the coin a thousand times, the coin that every single time showed, in reflection, my face, to realize that I am … you!

 If to be broken,